axelmalahieude/axelmalahieude.github.io/pages/gis-projects/california-wine.md

 which puts you on the following chart, and determines which grape varieties you could conceivably grow.
 Given that higher amounts of growing degree days limit the grape varieties you can grow to table grapes, region II was determined to be the most desirable.

+This process was done using the raster calculator in QGIS.

 <table>
     <tr>